Contribute to HER2-positive metastatic colorectal cancer treatment research

 About the MOUNTAINEER-03 Study

-The MOUNTAINEER-03 Study is being conducted to evaluate how well a study drug combination works when given with the standard therapy compared to standard therapy alone for HER2-positive colorectal cancer that is metastatic and/or unresectable.
-In order to participate, participants cannot have received treatment for metastatic colon cancer.
-It’s okay if they have had treatment for earlier stage colon cancer.
+The MOUNTAINEER-03 Study is being conducted to evaluate if a study drug combination works when given with the standard therapy compared to standard therapy alone for HER2-positive colorectal cancer that is locally advanced, unresectable, or metastatic.
+To participate, a person cannot have previously received any treatment for metastatic colorectal cancer.
+However, it is permitted to receive a maximum of 2 doses of mFOLFOX6 in the metastatic setting before enrolling in the study.
+Participants may have received treatment for earlier stage colorectal cancer.

 About Clinical Research Studies